google/zetasql/docs/lexical.md

 An integer literal is interpreted as an `INT64`.

-Coercion (implicit casting) of integer literals to other integer types can occur if casting does not result in truncation.
+Coercion (implicit casting) of integer literals to other integer types can occur if casting doesn't result in truncation.
 For example, if the integer 55 of type `INT32` is compared to the integer literal 77, the literal value 77 is coerced into type `INT32` because `77` can be represented by the `INT32` type.